vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation.md

 ## Critical Recommendation

 With early stopping enabled, **CustomV2** provides the most reliable validation checkpoints in medium and deep architectures.
-While CustomV3 offers improved resistance to overfitting in longer training regimes, this advantage is largely neutralized when training is stopped at optimal validation points.
+While **CustomV3** offers improved resistance to overfitting in longer training regimes and a more gradual learning curve, this advantage is largely neutralized when training is stopped at optimal validation points.

 ---